riboseinc/rfc-crypto-sm4/sections/02-conventions.md

 : An operation that converts a key into a round key.

 rounds
-: The number of iterations that the round function is run.
+: The number of iterations that the round function run.

 <!-- TODO: clarify this -->

 round key
-: A key used in each round on the blockcipher, derived from the input key, also called a subkey.
+: A key used in each round on the block cipher, derived from the input key, also called a subkey.

 word
 : a 32-bit quantity